What Is A SIP Gateway? How It Works, Benefits & Best Practices

 By leveraging the internet, SIP calling provides businesses with more scalability and cost efficiency.
 If you need to adjust the number of SIP channels from one month to the next, you can simply log in and make the necessary changes – a level of flexibility not available with landlines.

-What Is a SIP Gateway?
+What Is A SIP Gateway?

 A SIP gateway bridges the gap between traditional telephony systems and modern Voice over Internet Protocol (VoIP) approaches.
 Businesses still using traditional Primary Rate Interface (PRI) lines can use a SIP gateway to connect PRI circuits to a VoIP system and take advantage of SIP trunking.
 These gateways connect legacy phone systems (such as PBXs or ACDs) with SIP resources or integrate a modern VoIP phone system with legacy phone lines.